-#2 Updated by Olena Kaminska over 7 years ago
+#2 Updated by Olena Kaminska about 8 years ago

 inresp dataset consists of proxy and full respondents.
 If you are using information available for proxy respondents, you can use everyone in the dataset and the correct weight will be a_indpxus_xw.
 If you are looking at full interviews only, the correct weight is a_indinus_xw.
 Data documentation has further information on this.

-#3 Updated by Sung Park over 7 years ago
+#3 Updated by Sung Park about 8 years ago

 Thank you for your response!
 I believe when I compare the a_indinus_xw and the a_indpxus_xw weights, proxy respondents account for most of the 3,933 observations.
 However, there are 699 cases where the values for both weights are zero (a_indpxus_xw=0 and a_indus_xw=0), and it seems like these 699 cases have values for questions that were asked of full respondents.
 Should these cases be considered proxy or full respondents?

-#4 Updated by Olena Kaminska over 7 years ago
+#4 Updated by Olena Kaminska about 8 years ago